LisiLisenok/herd.json/README.md

           of MutableJsonMap | JsonMap | EmptyJsonMap
           satisfies Map<String, JsonValue>

-Mutable JSON object `MutableJsonMap` contract is very similar with SDK `ceylon.json.object`.
+* `MutableJsonMap` is mutable JSON object and it is very similar to SDK `ceylon.json.object`.
 Any embeded objects and arrays mutable object contains are mutable.
 If immutable sub-item passed to mutable object it is converted to mutable internaly.

-Immutable JSON object `JsonMap` can be filled only at initialization and contains only immutable embeded JSON objects and arrays.
+* `JsonMap` is immutable JSON object.
+It can be filled only at initialization. `JsonMap` contains only immutable embeded JSON objects and arrays.
 If mutable sub-item passed to initializer it is converted to immutable internaly.

-`EmptyJsonMap` is immutable and represents object which is always empty.
+* `EmptyJsonMap` is immutable and represents object which is always empty.

 ####JSON Array
 JSON array structure is similar to JSON object: